Register transfer notation

 Register Transfer Notation (or RTN) is a way of specifying the behavior of a digital synchronous circuit.
-An example of high-level RTN is Verilog, and a low-level example is Register Transfer Language.
+It is said to be a specification language for this reason.
+Register Transfer Languages (or RTL, where the L sometimes stands for Level of abstraction) are similar to Register Transfer Notation and used to describe much the same thing, however they are of a synthesizable format and more similar to a standard computer programming language, like C.

 RTN may be written as either abstract or concrete.
 Abstract RTN is a generic notation which does not have any specific machine implementation details.
 In contrast, concrete RTN is a notation which does implement specifics of the machine for which it is designed.

 The possible locations in which transfer of information occurs are: